matplo/yasp/README.md

   -g, --debug, --verbose
                         print some extra info
-  -l, --list            list recipes
+  -l, --list            list recipes --donwload-command DONWLOAD_COMMAND
-  -q QUERY QUERY, --query QUERY QUERY
+                        overwrite download command - default is wget; could be curl -q QUERY QUERY, --query QUERY QUERY
                         query for a feature or files or directory for a file - join with feature <name> files <pattern> or dirs <pattern> (where file located) to match a query - "PseudoJet.hh" for example
 ```

 # recommendation